 SMF:

-- A new trigger for the PDU session release procedure is added.
+- A new trigger for the PDU session release procedure is added, which can be per operator’s policy and UE capability.

 - Receiving the PDU session inactivity time and configuring it at the UPF.

 - Providing one indication to AMF to deregister the associate slice because of inactive PDU Session.